Interpretability and Generalization Bounds for Learning Spatial Physics: Theoretical Results

-where superscript $(n)$ indexes a training example.
-The following theorem shows that the relative error $e=|w-k|/|k|$ can be bounded under the assumption of data sampled from polynomials: \begin{theorem} Learning the parameter $k$ using a finite difference stencil of order $q$ given polynomial training data of order $p$ on a grid of spacing $\Delta x$ results in $w=k$ when $p < q$ and an error
+The following a priori estimate shows that the relative error $e=|w-k|/|k|$ can be bounded from above for data sampled from polynomials: \begin{theorem} Learning the parameter $k$ using a finite difference stencil of order $q$ given polynomial training data of degree $p$ on a grid of spacing $\Delta x$ results in $w=k$ when $p < q$, and an error when $p \ge q$, for constants $\mu_m$ depending on the truncation error coefficients of the finite difference stencil. \end{theorem}